OUR LEADERSHIP TEAM

 Co-Founder

-Executive Team, 2019 - Present
+Executive Team, 2020 - Present

 A graduate of the Wichita State University Aerospace Engineering program, Khristian Jones is now an Interiors Engineer at United Airlines tasked with managing the Boeing 737 fleet.
 Previously, Khristian was a Material Test Engineer at Virgin Galactic.

-Khristian now spends her time outside of her nine-to-five to continue to inspire other aspiring young STEM professionals and loves to speak on the advocacy for justice, equity, diversity, and inclusion in the aerospace industry.
+Khristian now spends her time outside of her nine-to-five continuing to inspire other aspiring young STEM professionals and loves to speak on the advocacy for justice, equity, diversity, and inclusion in the aerospace industry.
 Although Khristian has transitioned to a role in the commercial aviation industry, she can never go too far from her love of space.

 Tiffany Russell Lockett